 In talking with the rep I realized that so often we can overlook these smalls fees that can really add up over time.
 I realized that over the life of a 30 year mortgage that this $7.99/month fee could end up costing my family $2876.40!!!!
 That’s not chump change by any means.
 It again reiterates the need to look over all your bills and receipts for those common missed fees that can add up.
 Here are seven fees you need to be on the look out for, because they are looking to take advantage of your wallet.

-5) Reserving an isle seat fee – who would think reserving an isle seat would actually be a fee that airlines could charge you for?
+5. Reserving an aisle seat fee – who would think reserving an aisle seat would actually be a fee that airlines could charge you for?
 Yep!
-Virgin Atlantic is charging $75 for an exit row seat, and Northwest charges $15 for some of these same “premiere” seats.
+Virgin Atlantic is charging $75 for an exit row seat, and Delta charges $15 for some of these same “premiere” seats.
 Make sure you don’t get caught off guard by these fees!